nadrane/blog/source/_posts/using-reduce.md

 }
 ```

-I hope this article helps you get a handle on how to use reduce.
+## Summary

 To summarize

 1. Always start by asking what the type of your output is.
 The type of your accumulator will follow by using the mapping table.
 3. The logic inside your higher order function should assemble your resulting accumulator piecemeal.
-Since the return value of
-the previous iteration is the input to the next iteration, every code path must return a value
+Since the return value of the previous iteration is the input to the next iteration, every code path must return a value
 3. Furthermore, unless you want a horrible experience, every code path MUST return a value whose type is the same as type of your accumulator.